fmvilas/didgeridoo/README.md

 <img src="logo.png">

 ## IMPORTANT!
-This project is no logner maintained.
+This project is no longer maintained.

 ####Your help is more than welcome ;-)